Rene Poncelet

 rene.poncelet@ifj.edu.pl

-I am a staff-scientist in the Department of Theoretical Particle Physics at the Instytut Fizyki Jądrowej Polskiej Akademii Nauk (IFJ PAN).
+I am a staff scientist in the Department of Theoretical Particle Physics at the Instytut Fizyki Jądrowej Polskiej Akademii Nauk (IFJ PAN).

 Our understanding of the universe’s fundamental building blocks is largely dominated by measurements made in earth-based scattering experiments at high energies, like the Large Hadron Collider (LHC).
 It is the minute comparison between measured scattering cross-sections and first-principle theory predictions that allows us to distinguish and constrain different models of microscopic physics.
 This strategy guides our knowledge about elementary particles and their dynamics.
 With the next two decades of the LHC and the potential Future Circular Collider in mind, collider experiments will, also in the future, be at the heart of mankind’s efforts to unveil the secrets of nature.

 The amount of data to be collected in the next planned stages of the LHC will drastically decrease statistical errors, leaving systematic uncertainties as the limiting factor of this research programme.
 These are driven by approximations made in the theoretical modelling of measurements.
 Predictions from Quantum Field Theory, the theory behind the Standard Model of Particle Physics (SM), can be systematically improved by the inclusion of higher orders in perturbative expansions.
-The only way to reach the declared goal of 1% theory uncertainty and to exploit the potential of precision measurements at future scattering experiments are next-to-next-to-leading order (NNLO) Monte Carlo simulations.
-In particular radiative corrections in Quantum Chromo Dynamics (QCD) are essential for LHC physics.
+The only way to reach the declared goal of 1% theory uncertainty and to exploit the potential of precision measurements at future scattering experiments is next-to-next-to-leading order (NNLO) Monte Carlo simulations.
+In particular, radiative corrections in Quantum Chromo Dynamics (QCD) are essential for LHC physics.

 news